 The Co-Pilot Project (CPP) is an initiative that aims to address the significant deficit in high-quality neurosurgical and spine surgery training in Ukraine, a country of 45 million people in eastern Europe.
 Just as a co-pilot acts as another set of eyes and ears for the pilot, our mission is to send surgeons from North America to mentor and aid Ukrainian surgeons through difficult cases.

-The overall expected outcome and long-term goal of this initiative would be to raise the bar of neurosurgical training in Ukraine, providing high-quality care to countless Ukrainian patients in the process.
+The goal of this initiative is to raise the bar of neurosurgical training in Ukraine, providing high-quality care to countless Ukrainian patients in the process.